MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 ================================================

 This training describes the good practices to follow when implementing a blocking native method in C.
-A native method is a method declared in Java with the ``native`` keyword and implemented in C using the :ref:`Simple Native Interface (SNI) <sni_specification>`.
+A native method is a method declared in Java code with the ``native`` keyword and implemented in C using the :ref:`Simple Native Interface (SNI) <sni_specification>`.

 Intended Audience